cybermouflons/CCSC-CTF-2024/pwn/infiltration/README.md

 ## Description

-You finally manage to infiltrate Project Echo's systems, but it looks like they are guarding the secret information pretty well.
+You finally managed to infiltrate Project Echo's systems, but it looks like they are guarding the secret information pretty well.
 If only there was a way to dump the secret...